casper-ecosystem/donation-demo/tutorial/02-building-the-frontend-with-cspr-click-and-react.md

 - **Casper JS SDK**
 - Optionally **CSPR.design** for UI

-To make things easy, we’ll use an official React template that already includes all the Casper–specific setup you need.
+To make things easy, we'll use an official React template that already includes all the Casper–specific setup you need.

 ---